jdlib/JDBX/UserGuide.md

     CallStmt cstmt = new CallStmt(con);
     cstmt.init("{call getUserName(?, ?)}");

-For more initialization options call the `init()` method on these statements which will return an initialization builder.
+PrepStmt allows for more initialization options: Call the `init()` method on a PrepStmt which will return an initialization builder.
-The builder allows you to define properties of the query result (for query commands) or update result (for update commands).
+The builder allows you to the returned columns or if the sql statement uses named parameters.
 The terminal call of the `.sql(String)` method to specify a SQL command is mandatory in order to complete the initialization:

     // instruct the statement to return the value of the 'id' column (see the chapter on running updates) pstmt.init().returnCols("id").sql("INSERT INTO Users VALUES (DEFAULT, ?, ?)");

-    // instruct the statement to produce a scroll sensitive result cursor cstmt.init().resultType(ResultType.SCROLL_SENSITIVE).sql("{call getUsers()}");
+    // use named parameters instead of indexed parameters pstmt.init().namedParams().sql("UPDATE Users SET name = :name WHERE id = :id");

 A `StaticStmt` is already initialized when it is created.
 (The SQL command which is executed by the `StaticStmt` is not precompiled and passed to the statement when you run a query or update).
-But still you might want to override default initialization settings:

-    StaticStmt stmt = new StaticStmt(con);
-    stmt.init().resultType(ResultType.SCROLL_INSENSITIVE).resultHoldability(Holdability.HOLD_OVER_COMMIT);

-Implementation-wise initialization of a JDBX statement is the equivalent of creating a JDBC statement and the init-builder allows to specify the create parameters.
-You may reinitialize a JDBX statement at any time which internally will recreate a new JDBC statement.
+Implementation-wise initialization of a JDBX statement is the equivalent of creating a JDBC statement You may reinitialize a JDBX statement at any time which internally will recreate a new JDBC statement.

 ### <a name="stmts-options"></a>2.4 Configure statements

-Once initialized you can set or retrieve statement options by using the builder returned by its `options()` method of the statement:
+To set or retrieve statement options use the builder returned by statements `options()` method:

-    stmt.options().setQueryTimeoutSeconds(20).setFetchRows(5000);
+    stmt.options().setQueryTimeoutSeconds(20).setFetchRows(5000).setResultType(ResultType.SCROLL_INSENSITIVE);
     int timeoutSecs = stmt.options().getQueryTimeoutSeconds();

-Once you reinitialize a JDBX statement all its options are reset to their defaults.

 ### <a name="stmts-params"></a>2.5 Setting parameters

 The SQL command string of a `PrepStmt`and `CallStmt` can (or should) contain parameters, specified as `?`: